 Remember, people have personal as well as business Drivers.
 If appropriate, ask about these as well.

-To find out more about influencing and how to create high performance environment, please do get in touch.
+To find out more about influencing and how to create a high performance environment, please do get in touch.